uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 Table 1 shows the long and short seeds that were selected for the three initial TCRs.
 We will use these two seed sets to perform two LIgO simulations, keeping all other simulation parameters identical except for the seeds.

-.. list-table:: Description of the long and short seeds
+.. list-table:: Table 1: Description of the long and short seeds
   :header-rows: 1

   * - TCR beta sequence